You were married. Now you’re separated (but not yet divorced). You own a Matrimonial Home jointly with your former spouse.

 The separation agreement or court Order should set out which spouse has exclusive possession of the home or what will happen to the Home upon separation.

 This does not mean your spouse can just come and go as they please.

 It is important to note that if a spouse has already moved out of the home, they may not be entitled to come and go as they please.

 Adequate and reasonable notice of any intention to return to the home must be made before doing so.

 If the matter proceeds before a judge for a court Order, the judge will assess a variety of factors.
 These factors include:

 - The financial position of both spouses

 - Availability of other suitable and affordable accommodation

 - Any existing court orders to enforce obligations and/or the best interests of any children involved

-It is not until all of the separation and divorce issues, such as equalization of net family property, have been fully resolved by a court that one spouse can gain this right.
+It is not until all of the separation and divorce issues, such as equalization of all the family property, have been fully outlined by a court that one spouse can get this right.